glenbehan/data-analytics/q-and-a.md

 In conclusion, the myriad benefits of AI, from improved healthcare to increased efficiency across industries, outweigh its limitations.
 With continued innovation and responsible governance, AI holds the promise of a brighter, more advanced future for humanity.

-## Question 3.
+## Question 3A.

-a.
-Describe the disadvantages to Natural Language Processing applications (15m)
+Describe the disadvantages (limitations) to Natural Language Processing (NPL) applications (15m)

+Certainly!
+Natural Language Processing (NLP) has revolutionized various fields, but it also comes with certain limitations:

+### Answer

+Ambiguity and Context: Language is highly context-dependent and can be ambiguous.
+NLP models often struggle with understanding nuances, idiomatic expressions, sarcasm, and context shifts, leading to misinterpretation.

+Data Limitations and Bias: NLP models heavily rely on large datasets, and biases present in the data can get amplified, resulting in biased predictions or outputs, affecting fairness and equity in applications.

+Lack of Common Sense Understanding: NLP models lack inherent common-sense knowledge, struggling with reasoning beyond the presented text.
+Understanding implicit information or making logical inferences is challenging.

+Computational Resources: Training large-scale NLP models requires substantial computational power and memory, making it expensive and inaccessible for many researchers or organizations.

 b.
 Discuss potential solutions to the ethical considerations (10m)

+Privacy and Ethical Concerns: NLP deals with sensitive textual data, raising concerns about privacy, data security, and ethical use, especially in applications like sentiment analysis or text generation.

 4. Describe data preprocessing steps with the use of a labelled diagram.
 Explain each step (25)

 5.
 a.
 Data preprocessing is a necessary part of data mining.
 Why?
 Justify your answer (15m)
 b.
-What should an organisation take into consideration in the early stages of data preprocessing?
+What should an organization take into consideration in the early stages of data preprocessing?
 Why is this a consideration?
 (10m)

 6.
 a.
 What is the relationship between statistics and data analytics?
 (10m)